BEFORE & AFTER SCHOOL CARE

 The food we provide is healthy and includes fresh fruit and vegetables.
 When appropriate we promote independence by encouraging the children to be involved in preparing their own food and to clear away after themselves and each other.
 We follow statutory guidelines on food preparation including training all appropriate staff to at least Level 2 in Food Safety.
 Fresh drinking water is available at all times and we meet individual dietary requirements and parental preferences where it is possible to do so.

 We recognise the importance of healthy nutrition for children delivered in a calm, friendly setting.
 We offer snacks that the children can decide when to eat in addition to our mealtime, but request that food is consumed in the area that staff indicate, usually at a table.

-Pricing at our breakfast/after school settings from September 2020 is as follows:
+Pricing at our breakfast/after school settings from September 2023 is as follows per session:

 The RBF trustees have made a limited number of 'Foundation Places' available at each setting allowing us to offer reduced rates in certain circumstances in order that as many families as possible no matter what their financial background are able to access our provision.

 If you would like to apply for a Foundation place, please contact email@example.com.
 Please note that Foundation Places do not automatically continue and need to be renewed annually, and each application is assessed against the current demand for places, the level of hardship being experienced by the families who have applied and whether an RBF setting is the best place for the children's needs to be met.

 In all cases, we require a full month’s payment by two weeks before the start of term to secure your child’s place.
 We are enrolled on most childcare voucher schemes—please contact firstname.lastname@example.org if you would like to use these to pay for your child’s place.

 4th & 5th September 2023, 3rd January 2024 & 3rd June 2024.